 dropped a nap too early.

-Read Why Isn't My Baby Sleeping Through the Night? for more reasons why your 11 month old may be experiencing nighttime struggles.
+Read Why Won't My Baby Sleeping Through the Night? for more reasons why your 11 month old may be experiencing nighttime struggles.

 If your baby has always struggled with waking in the night, please know that I can help.
 My 5-24 Month Collection will walk you step-by-step through a holistic and emotionally-connected plan to independent nights and naps.

-Can I sleep train my 11 month old?
+Can I sleep train my 11 month old?anchor

 You can!
 If you decide that you are ready for sleep training, I can help.
 My 5–24 Month Collection will give you the holistic and fully-customizable plan you need for consolidated nights, solid naps, and all the bumps along the way while remaining emotionally connected to your baby.